vmware-tanzu/velero/master/hooks.md

 ## Backup Hooks

 When performing a backup, you can specify one or more commands to execute in a container in a pod when that pod is being backed up.

-Velero versions prior to v0.7.0 only support hooks that execute prior to any custom action processing ("pre" hooks).

-As of version v0.7.0, Velero also supports "post" hooks - these execute after all custom actions have completed, as well as after all the additional items specified by custom actions have been backed up.
+The commands can be configured to run *before* any custom action processing ("pre" hooks), or after all custom actions have been completed and any additional items specified by custom action have been backed up ("post" hooks).

 There are two ways to specify hooks: annotations on the pod itself, and in the Backup spec.